Terrapin-Rocket-Team/Astra/docs/docs/user-guide/ifaces/sensors/gps.md

 ## **Summary**

-* `GPS` standardizes satellite position data in MMFS
+* `GPS` standardizes satellite position data in Astra
 * You only need to implement `init()` and `read()` to add new modules
 * Outputs latitude, longitude, altitude, fix quality, and heading
 * Tracks local displacement and satellite time-of-day
-* Integrates with MMFS telemetry/logging and supports packed data
+* Integrates with Astra telemetry/logging and supports packed data

 ---